pinobatch/numism/docs/roadmap.md

 Continue
 --------
 "Continue" is a conventional test framework.
 It runs the 10 tests that make up a stage and displays their results.
-By the end of this sprint, I expect to fill the majority of stages 1 and 2 with coins.
+I set out during this sprint to fill the majority of stages 1 and 2 with coins, and with 19 out of 20 complete, I believe I succeeded.

 1.
 2.
 3.
-4. Define test pattern for APU timer
+4.
 5.
 6.
 7. Make instruction timer
 8.
 9.
-10. Make OAM bug exerciser: fill OAM, wait for a mode, do inc/dec, read OAM.
-Repeat for modes 0, 1, 2, and 3.
+10.
 11.
 12.